Groups and Reunions Groups and Reunions

 Once you've picked your destination, it's important to find "reunion-friendly" businesses.
 Here are some tips for finding lodging and activities that work for your family:

 • Contact the town or state visitor's bureau and tell them how big your group is and what you're interested in doing.
 They'll pass the info along to hotels, resorts, car-rental agencies, restaurants and attractions, which will in turn send you offers, coupons and brochures catered to your needs.
-Info on the convention and visitors bureaus for many Colorado towns and areas can be found on the Colorado Vacation Directory's web site.
+Info on the convention and visitors bureaus for many Colorado Towns and Areas can be found on our web site.

 • Resorts and guest ranches are great reunion sites.
 You don't have to cook or arrange catering, and larger properties often have a variety of lodging styles to fit everyone's needs.